alukach/example-github-actions-deployment-workflow/README.md

 <img width="936" alt="image" src="https://github.com/alukach/example-github-actions-deployment-workflow/assets/897290/276a5b74-4228-424e-92e1-1edbb970002d">

+> [!IMPORTANT]
+> Any user with `WRITE` permissions on the repo can trigger a deployment of any branch to any environment.
+This can be restricted with by appending a check of the `github.actor` within the `if:` clause of the manual deployment job and restricting write access to `main` (see [this discussion](https://github.com/orgs/community/discussions/26622) for more details).

 #### Forcing Deployments

 When manually dispatching a deployment, a user can deploy even if tests fail.